blockfab/mission/README.md

 ## Product Vision for decode.sh

-*"Give developers access to a best-priced blockchain node infrastrucure and be the toiletpaper of blockchain infrastructure"*
+*"Give developers access to a best-priced blockchain node infrastrucure, be the toilet paper of Web 3.0"*

 Best